HarshuHacker/Nbyula-Appointment-Booking/README.md

 # Nbyula-Appointment-Booking
 This Repository Is For A Project Given By Nbyula - Appointment Booking

+User Can Register Themselves With Their Slot Timings And Can Book An Appointment With Other Users On The Same Day.
+Some Edge Cases Which Are Taken Care Of Are :
+1. If The Host Or The Guest Is Try To Book An Appointment Which Is Out Of Their Slot Then Error Pops Up.
+2. If Host Or The Guest Is Try To Book An Appointment At A Time When Their Is Another Appointment Of The Host Or The Guest, Then Error Pops Up.
+3. If The Users Try To Book An Appointment Before The Current Time Then Error Pops Up.
+User Can Book An Appointment Only For The Same Day.

 Both Frontend And The Backend Is Deployed On Vercel

 ## Frontend Link -